 Pre-soaking black beans significantly reduces cooking time and improves their texture.
 First, rinse the beans to remove any surface dirt.
 Then place them in a colander and pick through the beans to be sure there are no small twigs or stones that might break a tooth or be otherwise unappetizing.
 There are two soaking methods: Overnight and quick-soak.

 - Quick-soak method: Place the beans in a large pot and cover with water; bring to a boil and continue to boil for two minutes.
 Remove from the heat and let sit for two hours.
-Drain, transfer to a pot, cover with fresh water and continue cooking.
-The quick-soak method might cause your beans to break-up when cooking.
+Drain, transfer to a pot, cover with fresh water, and then follow cooking directions.
+The quick-soak method might cause your beans to break up when cooking.
 Use the overnight method for dishes where it is essential the beans stay whole, such as in salads and salsas.

 Cook the Beans

-To cook the beans, bring to a boil, then reduce the heat and keep them at a low simmer, covered, for roughly two hours.
+- To cook the beans, bring to a boil, then reduce the heat and keep them at a low simmer, covered, for roughly two hours.
 Stir them from time to prevent them from sticking to the pot.
-Older beans could take longer.
+Older beans could take longer to cook.
 Fresher dried beans will have retained more moisture and cook in less time.
 It is not always easy to tell by looking, so you'll have to sample a bean or two during cooking to see if they're done.

-- If additional water is needed during the cooking process, use boiling water rather than cold water.
+- If additional water is needed during the cooking process, add boiling water rather than cold water.

 - During the cooking process, do not add salt or acidic ingredients such as lemon, vinegar, wine, or tomatoes until the beans are nearly done.
 Adding them earlier can change the texture of the beans and make them tough.

-- Many cultures have traditionally included herbs that combat flatulence that is often a result of eating beans.
-Among them are summer savory and epazote.
+- Many cultures have traditionally included herbs that are known to combat flatulence, which can be produced by the beans.
+Among them is summer savory and epazote.
 Add them at the end of the cooking time if desired.